-Byte write operations are supported by the CY7C1163V18.
-A write operation is initiated as described in the Write Operations section above.
-The bytes that are written are determined by $\overline{\text{BWS}}0$ and $\overline{\text{BWS}}1$, which are sampled with each set of 18-bit data words.
-Asserting the appropriate byte write select input during the data portion of a write enables the data being presented to be latched and written into the device.
-Deasserting the byte write select input during the data portion of a write allows the data stored in the device for that byte to remain unaltered.
-This feature is used to simplify read, modify, and write operations to a byte write operation.
+Byte Write operations are supported by the CY7C1143V18.
+A write operation is initiated as described in the Write Operations.
+The bytes that are written are determined by BWS0 and BWS1, which are sampled with each set of 18-bit data words.
+Asserting the appropriate Byte Write Select input during the data portion of a write enables the data being presented to be latched and written into the device.
+Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
+Use this feature to simplify read/modify/write operations to a Byte Write operation.